gbuktenica/Unicode-Substitutions/README.md

 ## Extension Settings

-Linting rules are available for editing end user as per the below example:
+Linting rules can be added in the user and workspace settings.
+The example shows how to add two rules to a setting.json file:

 ```json
     "unicodesubsitutions.rules": [